 Now that we’ve shown you the Ford Focus’s journey over the years, it’s quite clear that understanding each generation’s strengths and weaknesses is essential to making an informed purchase decision.

-Which model year of the Ford Focus have you personally experienced, and how did it align with our insights?
+Which model year of the Ford Focus have you personally encountered, and how did it align with our insights?

-Share your personal Ford Focus story in the comments below.
+Share your individual Ford Focus story in the comments below.